 A new analysis of mining in Zambia for the past 100 years shows a clear historical link between levels of mining investment and wider economic development.

 According to an academic paper entitled Copper Mining in Zambia – history and future*, when mining investment is sustained and high, there is growth not just in the mining sector, but also in the broader economy in jobs, new businesses and the overall prosperity of the population.

 When mining investment declines, it’s not just the mining sector that is affected but the entire economy, along with the material well-being of the population.

 Copper mining is the major economic activity in Zambia, however the government is trying to diversify its economy to agriculture and tourism, after the copper mining industry faced its worst run in 2015 due to dropping metal prices on the international market.

 ZIMEC will address the key challenges, diversifying from the reliance on copper to other natural resources such as emeralds, and other quality gemstones, as well as local content and attracting investment into the mining sector.

 *Copper Mining in Zambia – history and future, by Jackson Sikamo, Alex Mwanza and Cade Mweemba, was published in the journal of the Southern African Institute of Mining and Metallurgy.

-POWER ZAMBIA 2017, taking place at the ZIMEC event, will bring together senior representatives from the key stakeholders of Zambia’s energy sector to address some of these key issues affecting power generation, while showcasing the growing opportunities in the renewable energy sector in order to create a sustainable energy mix.
+POWER ZAMBIA 2018, taking place at ZIMEC will bring together industry experts and notable professionals from the energy sector to address some of the key issues affecting power generation, while showcasing the growing opportunities in the renewable energy sector in order to create and progress towards an ideal sustainable energy mix.